 Will a customer recommend your product or service to another company if they have a poor onboarding experience?
 You might think that the onboarding process wouldn’t affect reviews—after all, doesn’t a great experience with the product itself make up for any deficiencies in onboarding?

 Not necessarily.
-The majority of the time, customers leave reviews very soon after the time of purchase, if they leave them at all.
+Customers often leave reviews very soon after purchase, if they leave them at all.
 The further away customers get from a purchase, the less likely they are to leave a review.

-Whether we’re talking about shoes purchased online or a business service agreement with a company, reviews are important.
+Reviews are important whether we’re talking about shoes purchased online or a business service agreement with a company.
 If there’s a phenomenal delivery at the onset, there’s a better chance of getting a good review or word-of-mouth recommendation.

 The more work that you have to do to get someone to utilize your tool, the more cost is involved.
 Many companies don’t charge for their product or service until it goes live.
 If the onboarding process drags on and on, you’re left paying your employees without the benefit of the customer’s payments.